Craig-na-laoigh Wood

 Photo: Stanley Howe, CC BY-SA 2.0.

-Echt is an Aberdeenshire crossroads village in northeast Scotland with a population of approximately 300 people.
-Echt has a number of prehistoric remains, including the Barmekin of Echt which is on a hill to the northwest.
+Echt is a crossroads village in Aberdeenshire, Scotland.
+Echt has a number of prehistoric remains, including the Barmekin of Echt, a prehistoric hillfort on a hill to the northwest.

 Craig-na-laoigh Wood